Determine Soil Type and pH

 How coarse or fine soil feels depends on the size of the mineral particles.
-Sand, silt and clay, the major mineral particles, are responsible for the size and number of the soil’s pore spaces.
-Soil pore space determines the amount of air and oxygen, the drainage rate and capacity to hold nutrients.
+Sand, silt and clay — the major mineral particles — are responsible for the size and number of soil pore spaces.
+Pore space determines the amount of air and oxygen in soil, the drainage rate and soil’s capacity to hold nutrients.
 Sand grains are the largest particles and create large pores.
 Sandy soils drain quickly and do not hold water and nutrients well.
 While sand can be seen by the naked eye, silt particles are microscopic and feel velvety and smooth.
 Silt creates smaller pores in the soil and results in better water retention.
 Clay particles are the tiniest of all.
 When moist, they cling together and feel sticky.
 Clay soils have a tremendous capacity to hold water and nutrients, and soils rich in clay tend to suffer from poor air circulation and slow drainage.

 How readily soil particles cling together to form aggregates, called crumbs or peds, is the measure of its structure.
 This determines how permeable a soil is, how well it retains moisture and nutrients, and how easily it allows plant roots to penetrate and grow.